wangkanai/wangkanai/README.md

 }
 ```
 * `AddDetection()` Adds the detection services to the services container.
-* `AddBrowser()` Adds the browser resolver service to the detection services builder.
 * `AddEngine()` Adds the engine resolver service to the detection services builder.
 * `AddPlatform()` Adds the platform resolver service to the detection services builder.